junxit/us-congress-bills-109/metadata.md

 - 2006-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7737)
 - 2006-09-28 — Received in the Senate.
 - 2006-09-28 — The title of the measure was amended.
 Agreed to without objection.
+- 2006-11-13 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.